-You will find more information about exchanging partner's pension in the factsheet 'Met pensioen op uw AOW-datum of daarna' ('Retiring at your state pension age or later').
-You can find this at www.pmt.nl/downloads.
+You will find more information about exchanging partner's pension in in the factsheet 'Met pensioen op uw AOW-datum of daarna' ('Retiring at your state pension age or later') at www.pmt.nl/downloads.

 What happens if you do not have a partner?